masamerc/sevp/README.md

 ![SEVP](./assets/sevp.png)

-A CLI/TUI for seamlessly switching environment variable values.
+A CLI/TUI for seamlessly switching between values for environment variables.

-**Started as a AWS-profile switcher**

-This project began as a simple terminal UI to quickly switch between AWS profiles, with built-in support for reading profiles from `~/.aws/config`.

-**Now a flexible environment variable switcher**

-Over time, it evolved to support more flexible use cases—now you can define any environment variable as the target and provide your own list of values to toggle between via a custom config file!

 ![SEVP_DEMO](./assets/sevp-demo.gif)

-> [!Important]
+> [!Note]
 > This program uses a shellhook to set the environment variable for the current shell and currently supports
 > - `zsh`
 > - `bash`